Zen Center of Denver

-A prospective member must complete the Introductory Seminar on Zen Buddhism, which is offered three times per year.
-After attending the seminar, a person may fill out a membership questionnaire.
-A meeting with the Head of Zendo is arranged to explain membership, zendo forms, zazen posture, and answer any questions.
+A prospective member must complete the Introductory Seminar on Zen Buddhism, which is offered three times per year or a four week Introduction to Zen Class.
+After completing an application form, the prospective member meets with the Head of Zendo to review membership, zendo forms, zazen posture, and answer any questions.
 An Entering the Gate ceremony is held during a Sunday morning sitting in which the new member receives a sitting robe and is formally welcomed into the sangha.
 Applicants are encouraged to read “Taking the Path of Zen” and “The Mind of Clover” by Robert Aitken (available in the ZCD store).

 All members participate in the committee system, by donating a small amount of time to the care and maintenance of the Center.